Mathematics - Bachelor of Science

 Primary Major | The Science major will range from 42 to 60 credits with a minimum 36 credits taken at the senior-level.1 | 42-60 |

-Secondary Major or Minor(s) | Students have the option of completing a second Science major, or one or two minors.
+Secondary Major or Minor(s) | Students have the option of completing a second Science or Arts major, or one or two minors.
 Minor courses must be completed at the senior-level.1 | 18-60 |

-Options | Students can complete up to 15 credits in out-of-faculty options, with no more than 3 credits in physical activity (PACT) courses | Up to 60 |
+Options | Students can choose from Arts and Science courses or up to 18 credits in out-of-faculty options.2 | Up to 60 |

 Total Degree Credits Including Breadth | 120 |

-1 | Multi-disciplinary majors consist of 60-72 junior- and senior-level credits.
-Students majoring in mathematical or physical sciences may pursue a minor but are not required to do so. |
+Multi-disciplinary majors consist of 60-84 junior- and senior-level credits.
+Students who declare a multi-disciplinary major may pursue a minor but are not required to do so.

 Bachelor of Science Honours